Frequently Asked Questions

 Additional Considerations for Wallis and Futuna

-Due to the unique telecommunications environment, there are a few additional factors to consider:
+Due to the unique telecommunications environment, consider these additional factors:

-No Number Portability: Currently, number portability is not available.
-This means that numbers are permanently tied to a specific operator.
-You should treat operator-number relationships as fixed.
+No Number Portability: Number portability is not available.
+Numbers remain permanently tied to the operator.
+Treat operator-number relationships as fixed.
+No published roadmap exists for implementing number portability due to the single-operator environment.

 Limited Number Ranges: Due to the small population, number ranges are limited.
 Strict validation is essential to prevent invalid number assignments.